-An Any/All toggle option will allow users to configure the filter to include objects that fit one attribute filter or both.
+The Match Any/All toggle option will allow users to configure the filter to include objects that either fit one attribute filter or both.
 The Any option will be selected by default.
 This means the filter will display results that fit any of the attribute filters.
 The All option means the filter will display results that fit all attribute filters.